Eurofins-Hackathon/Copilot-Bootcamp/README.md

 #
 > [!WARNING]
-> Enter at your own risk.
-This Repo is under Development and a work in progress!
+> This Repo is under Development and a work in progress!
 Stay tuned for something epic!
 We're almost there!

 # Copilot Bootcamp
 The "Copilot Bootcamp" is a fundamentals focused program designed to enhance coding skills by introducing and exploring GitHub Copilot.
 This session is tailored to provide a comprehensive understanding of GitHub Copilot's features and its integration in coding practices.